lit/lit-element/docs/_try/properties.md

 title: Use properties
 ---

-In this step, you'll declare a property for your component, and use the value in the component's template.
-LitElement components update automatically when their properties change.
+In this step, you'll declare a property for your component, initialize the property, and use the value in the component's template.

 **Starting code**